 The town of Sheridan, Wyo., is located 15 miles south of the boundary line between Montana and Wyoming.
-The Big Horn Mountains, 16 miles to the southwest, have a large drainage area, which acts as a great reservoir in storing water for irrigation.
+The Big Horn Mountains, 16 miles to the south for irrigation.
 Twenty-two streams flow from these mountains, emptying their waters into the Yellowstone River.
 Within 30 miles of Sheridan there are 500 miles of streams, thickly settled on both sides.
 Twenty-five miles northwest of Sheridan there is a wide gap between the Big Horn Mountains and the Wolf Mountains, through which has passed from time immemorial the travel and traffic of the country.
-This great natural highway was followed by immigrants in the settlement of Oregon, Washington, and Montana.
+This great natural highway was followed by immigrants in the settlement of Oregon.
+Washington, and Montana.
 About 1865 the Government established a line of posts along this route for the protection of her citizens, but abandoned them shortly after the massacre of Colonel Fetterman and his troops, in 1866.
-The old route had to be used, so immigrants forced their way through by organizing into large bodies, and many conflicts occurred with the Indians, who fought hard and successfully for a time to hold on to this, their best land, for all purposes relating to subsistence for themselves, their stock, and Indian life generally.
-To the white man who had traveled for hundreds of miles through the sagebrush
+The old route had to be used, so immigrants forced their way through by organizing into large bodies, and many conflicts occurred with the Indians, who fought hard and successfully for a time to hold on to this, their best land for all purposes relating to subsistence for themselves, their stock, and Indian life generally.

-To the white man who had traveled for hundreds of miles through the sagebrush and bad-water country of the south and east, seeing scarcely the green leaves of a cottonwood tree to relieve his feverish sight, the dawning of the Big Horn Mountains, covered with dark pine trees, was a most agreeable sight; and on approaching the base of the mountains, where the sagebrush gave way to great abundance of nutritious grasses, the feeding ground of the buffalo, elk, and deer, while the streams, teeming with black-spotted Rocky Mountain trout, gave assurance of pure cold water in place of the customary alkali creek or spring, this country seemed a veritable paradise.
+To the white man who had traveled for hundreds of miles through the sagebrush and bad-water country of the south and east, seeing scarcely the green leaves of a cottonwood tree to relieve his feverish sight, the dawning of the Big Horn Mountains, covered with dark pine trees, was a most agreeable sight; and on approaching the base of the mountains, where the sagebrush gave way to great abundance of nutritions grasses, the feeding ground of the buffalo, elk, and deer, while the streams, teeming with black-spotted Rocky Mountain trout, gave assurance of pure cold water in place of the customary alkali creek or spring, this country seemed a veritable paradise.
 It was therefore bitterly fought for.
-Fetterman and his entire command were "wiped out," while the same thing occurred later to the gallant Custer, after Crook had been fought to a standstill on the Rosebud and he had returned to the present site of Sheridan, his great camping ground, for recruiting and building up his wasted command.
+Fetterman and his entire command were "wiped out," while the same thing occurred later to the gallant Custer. after Crook had been fought to a standstill on the Rosebud and he had returned to the present site of Sheridan, his great camping ground, for recruiting and building up his wasted command.
 The warlike Sioux and Cheyennes, dissatisfied with the country of the Dakotas, flocked to this region, and when the soldiers arrived to drive back or exterminate these Indians they met a foe worthy of their steel.
-The Indian, having plenty of meat for his own household, his ponies as well as himself in the pink of condition, fought his white brother to a finish, and came off victorious in many of the great battles fought.
+The Indian, having plenty of meat for his own household, his ponies as well as himself in the pink of condition, he fought his white brother to a finish, and came off victorious in many of the great battles fought.